Pastells/Context-Aware-Stereotype-Detection/README.md

-#  Context-Aware Stereotype Detection Conversational Thread Analysis
+#  Context-Aware Stereotype Detection Conversational Thread Analysis on BERT-based Models

 This repository contains the code for classification models of racial stereotypes in Spanish corora (StereoHoax-ES and DETESTS), taking into account their conversational contexts.